Happy Holidays From Stories to Grow By

 Thank you so much for taking the time to read and engage with our December Newsletter!

 Click HERE to subscribe if you are not already.

 Be sure to check out other stories you may love by clicking HERE!

 Want to get in touch?
 Drop us a line HERE!

-A Bedtime Story of Acceptance and Self-Awareness.
-A Mama Duck is proud when her six ducklings hatch from their eggs.
-But one duckling does not look like the others?
-Is he truly an Ugly Duckling?
+A Bedtime Stories Classic: A Mama Duck is proud when her ducklings hatch, but one does not look like the others.